 Jennifer Swanson - Author Speaker Teacher

 Jennifer has a B.S. in chemistry from the U. S. Naval Academy and an M.S.
 Ed in K-8 science from Walden University.
-In addition to being an award-winning author, she is also a middle school science instructor for John Hopkins University’s Center for Talented Youth.
+In addition to being an award-winning author, she was a middle school science instructor for John Hopkins University’s Center for Talented Youth for almost 15 years.

 Now, Jennifer Swanson is the award winning author of over 45+ nonfiction books for children, mostly about science and technology.
-Jennifer’s love of STEM began when she started a science club in her garage at the age of 7.
-While no longer working from the garage, Jennifer’s passion for science and technology resonates in all her books but especially, BRAIN GAMES (NGKids) and SUPER GEAR: Nanotechnology and Sports Team Up (Charlesbridge), Astronaut-Aquanaut, and Parents’ Choice Gold Award Winner, Save the Crash-test Dummies and her 2021 Kirkus Best Nature book, Outdoor School: Rocks, Fossils, and Shells.
+Jennifer’s passion for science and technology resonates in all her books but especially, BRAIN GAMES (NGKids) and SUPER GEAR: Nanotechnology and Sports Team Up (Charlesbridge), Astronaut-Aquanaut, and Parents’ Choice Gold Award Winner, Save the Crash-test Dummies and her 2021 Kirkus Best Nature book, Outdoor School: Rocks, Fossils, and Shells.
 Her books have received many accolades including the starred reviews, Booklist Best Tech books list, Green Earth Book Honor Award, two Florida Book Awards, and multiple California Reading Association awards, and National Science Teaching BEST STEM awards. her BRAIN GAMES book was even #13 on the The Planets.org 50 Best Science books Ever Written.

-An accomplished and exciting speaker, Jennifer has presented at National NSTA conferences, the Highlights Foundation, the Atlanta Science Festival, the World Science Festival in NYC and the Library of Congress’ National Book Festival.
+An accomplished and exciting speaker, Jennifer has presented at National NSTA conferences, the Highlights Foundation, the Atlanta Science Festival, the World Science Festival in NYC, the Smithsonian’s Udvar-Hazy Center, and the Library of Congress’ National Book Festival.
 Jennifer encourages kids (of all ages) to engage their curiosity and DISCOVER the Science all around them!

 WomLEAD magazine with Jennifer on the cover